rhit-easy-lab/2023-2024_EvoDevoResearch/README.md

 # evo-devo-nkfl 2023-2024
-Code repository for the research on the evodevo NKFL research project for the 2023-2024 school year
+Code repository for the research on the evodevo NKFL research project for the 2023-2024 school year.
+This repository is "frozen in time" from the code developed during research.
+Efforts to improve the code are underway on the main branch.

 To find the file for configurations, click on the folder labeled "config".
 Then click on the folder labeled "Exaptations".
 Then click on the folder named "Experiments".
 Now click on the file named "myConfig.properties".
 Editing this will change parameters for experiments.
 In order to replicate an experiment, change the seed to the given seed in the config file.
 Change the other parameters accordingly.
 The "state" field determines what experiment will run.
 All .csv files are stored in the "output" folder.
 The different states for the "state" field are as follows: